 Using Seat Belt Mandates and Vaccine Mandates as examples

-The pragmatist would point out differences like “With a seatbelt mandate, there is no risk of injury/death from forced seatbelt-wearing where with the vaccine there is.”
+The pragmatist would point out differences like “With a seatbelt mandate, there is no risk of injury/death from forced seatbelt-wearing where with the vaccine, there is a risk.
+So force is okay for one but not the other.”

 The principled approach is to see the common denominator(s): “They are both coercion and should be up to the individual.”